opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 rnn_dropout = mx.sym.Dropout(rnn_component, p=dropout)
 ```

 The output from the convolutional layer is also passed to the recurrent-skip component.
 Again a gated recurrent unit is unrolled through q time steps.
 Unrolled units a prespecified time interval (seasonal period) apart are connected.
 In practice recurrent cells do not capture long term dependencies.
-We are predicting electricity consumption, so want to connect units 24 hours apart.
+When predicting electricity consumption the measurements from the previous day could be very useful predictors.
+By introducing skip connections 24 hours apart we ensure the model to leverages historical dependencies.

 ```python
 print("\n\t#################################\n\